Builder’s Merchant STARK Successfully Manages Carve-out in Record Time

 Multi-stakeholder management

-Over the entire period, three INTARGIA consultants were involved in the transition project in a project management function.
+Over the entire period, three valantic consultants were involved in the transition project in a project management function.
 The entire project team consisted of more than 100 employees from Saint-Gobain, STARK Group, STARK Deutschland and the service providers.
-“We have an experienced business unit specializing in M&As with exactly the skills needed for carve-out projects of this type,” explains Stephan Herteux, Principal at INTARGIA.
+“We have an experienced business unit specializing in M&As with exactly the skills needed for carve-out projects of this type,” explains Stephan Herteux, Principal at valantic.
 “The IT infrastructure and baseline services originated from the Saint-Gobain group and had to be almost entirely replaced.
 At the same time, we also took the opportunity for a general overhaul, and to implement new, improved IT processes and establish a highly efficient, external service desk,” Herteux continues.

-STARK Deutschland successfully completed the carve-out together with INTARGIA and is now part of the Scandinavian STARK Group.
+STARK Deutschland successfully completed the carve-out together with valantic and is now part of the Scandinavian STARK Group.
 The Scandinavians attach particular importance to sustainable management and sustainable building materials.
 All of its German branches now run on green electricity.
 100,000 items are available via the new e-commerce platform based on SAP Commerce Cloud.

 valantic Case Study: Builder’s Merchant STARK Successfully Manages Carve-out in Record Time